ojjasvi-jain/recipe_portal/README.md

 The main goal of this project is to apply knowledge of Promises and the Fetch API in JavaScript to create a responsive and interactive recipe search application.

 # Technologies Used
--JavaScript
+- JavaScript
--HTML
+- HTML
--CSS (Mobile-first approach, BEM methodology)
+- CSS (Mobile-first approach, BEM methodology)
--Vite Bundler
+- Vite Bundler

 #Features